HaxnovR/Bakeneko/README.md

 <h1>Bakeneko v1.0.2</h1>

-THIS BOT IS NO LONGER MAINTAINED(9 May 2021)!!!
+THIS BOT IS NO LONGER MAINTAINED(17 Dec 2020)!!!

 Bakeneko is a Discord bot completely made in java(Maven) using JDA_ver_4.2.0_200 by <b>HaxnovR#0666</b>